What is a LLETZ Procedure?

 What happens after the LLETZ procedure?

-As LLETZ is usually an outpatient procedure to reduce the likelihood of cervical cancer, patients can go home right away and can immediately resume normal activities.
+As it is usually an outpatient procedure patients can go home right away and can immediately resume routine activities.
 We advise that patients take the day off when having treatment but should be able to return to work the next day.
 Some discomfort and minor vaginal bleeding are common after the procedure, but this can be alleviated with over-the-counter painkillers and a hot water bottle.

 Short-term side effects

-Brown Vaginal discharge and blood spotting are normal for the first week after the procedure.
-For the next 4 weeks we advise patients to avoid the following activities:
+Brown vaginal discharge and light blood spotting are normal during the first week after the procedure.
+For the next four weeks, we advise patients to avoid the following activities:

-• Wearing tampons or menstrual cups.
-It is recommended that you use sanitary towels instead
+• Avoid using tampons or menstrual cups, use sanitary towels instead to reduce the risk of infection.

-• Heavy exercising, including swimming, for at least two weeks or while bleeding or discharge is still present.
-Light exercising, such as brisk walking, is fine.
+• Refrain from heavy exercise – including swimming – for at least two weeks or while bleeding or discharge is still present.
+Light exercise, such as brisk walking, is acceptable.

 The first period after treatment may arrive earlier or be slightly heavier than your regular period, but this should settle.